jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 > "Freedom runs in our veins..."

-To compare, the Spanish conquered the <i>Aztecs</i> and neighboring <i>Mesoamerican Empires</i> of present-day Mexico, and once the Aztec and sister-Mayan civilizations were defeated, the Spanish and Aztecs swapped women and they mixed—becoming <i>one people</i>.
+By contrast, when the Spanish conquered the <i>Aztecs</i> and neighboring <i>Mesoamerican Empires</i> of present-day Mexico, and once the Aztec and sister-Mayan civilizations were defeated, the Spanish and Aztecs swapped women and they mixed—becoming <i>one people</i>.
 What we know today as <i>Mexicans</i>—an open, warm, faith-filled, heart-centered, family-focused people with deep connections to both Mayan and Spanish bloodlines—in most cases.

 However, a mix between English blood and Native American blood is a rare sight to see.
 As the English (and eventually the “White Americans”) slaughtered the Native-American tribes and ushered them into corners of the American lands deemed as “Indian Reservations.”